Services for Faculty

 In addition, a technology-equipped study room on the second floor of Michener Library can be reserved for use by Emeritus faculty.
 The room contains a computer with internet access and a variety of software, as well as a large TV monitor that can be used to view content from the computer or from a video/DVD player.
 Ask about Room 258 at the main desk to make a reservation or check out the key.

-To access databases or other online library resources, Emeritus Faculty will need an emeritus faculty email account (ends in @bears.unco.edu).
-Please contact UNC’s technical support center at (970) 351-4357 to set this up.
+To access databases or other online library resources, Emeritus Faculty will need a working UNC email account.
+Please contact UNC’s technical support center at 970-351-4357 for any questions about UNC email or logins.